allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 error RECIPIENT_ALREADY_ACCEPTED()
 ```

-Error when recipient is already accepted
+Throws when recipient is already accepted.